SebaTheProgrammer/VulkanProject/README.md

-# A Vulkan project where I want to make some cool gameplay mechanics!
+# A Vulkan Engine with physics and collisions

 For now there it's just very optimised and you can render 200k triangles with a player who has collision.
 ![Screenshot 2024-05-31 164852](https://github.com/SebaTheProgrammer/VulkanProject/assets/119673781/773f88ab-05c9-4557-8ba3-25b312e2e6fd)